What’s new on Netflix and HBO Go this April 2022

 - Ozark, Season 4: Part 2 (Netflix)

 You guessed it.
-Upcoming crime drama Tokyo Vice is an adaptation of the 2009 true crime memoir of the same name by Jake Adelstein.
+Upcoming crime drama Tokyo Vice is an adaptation of the 2009 true crime memoir of the same name by Jake Adelstein, and is inspired by his real life experiences as a reporter in the ’90s, where he worked at one of Japan’s most prominent newspapers, the Yomiuri Shinbun, as the first non-Japanese staff writer.
+His keen interest in investigative journalism leads right him into the belly of Japan’s Yakuza underworld.
+Ansel Elgort stars alongside Japanese TV veteran Ken Watanabe in this one.

 At Las Encinas, a new semester means a new victim, a new killer, and a new mystery.
-Hit Spanish teen drama Elite returns for a fifth season with more of the same drama, suspense, secrets, and of course, the show’s affinity for tragedy continues.
+Hit Spanish teen drama Elite returns for a fifth season with more of the same drama, suspense, secrets, and of course, the show’s continued affinity for tragedy.
 We’re excited.

 We’ve got another show releasing on the same day, this time it’s a Dutch mini-series titled Dirty Lines.
 The show is set in 1980s Amsterdam, a time when the Dutch society was undergoing expeditious changes, and revolves around an enterprising university student who stumbles into an unexpected, irreverent career.